rusbomber/VictoriaLogs/docs/victorialogs/logsql.md

 ## Sorting

-By default VictoriaLogs doesn't sort the returned results because of performance reasons.
+By default VictoriaLogs doesn't sort the returned results for performance reasons.
 Use [`sort` pipe](https://docs.victoriametrics.com/victorialogs/logsql/#sort-pipe) for sorting the results.

 ## Limiters